Flame Phantom Skull Silver Wallet Chain — 22-Inch Hand-Sculpted

 If you ride and you've watched a wallet — Bounce out of a back pocket at 70 mph — or heard the story from someone who has — this heavy sterling silver skull wallet chain solves that problem permanently.
 At 190 grams, it's not going anywhere, and neither is whatever you clip to the other end.
 The flame-motif lobster clasp locks tight enough that you stop thinking about it after the first mile.

 If you collect handcrafted silver — And your display case already holds a few statement pieces, this is the kind of chain that fills a gap between jewelry and functional hardware.
-Each skull link is individually sculpted — hollow sockets, textured bone ridges, slightly different expressions if you look closely.
+Each skull link is sculpted in the round — hollow sockets, textured bone ridges, detail that continues on the sides and back instead of stopping at the front face.
 It's wearable metalwork that happens to also hold your wallet.

 If you're putting together a look for stage — A shoot, or just a Saturday night where you want your outfit to do the talking, a men's gothic wallet chain this heavy reads from across a room.
 Silver catches stage lights differently than chrome or stainless — warmer, less flashy, more deliberate.
 Best for guys who build an outfit around one anchor piece and keep everything else quiet.